pzemtsov/pzemtsov.github.io/_posts/2015-01-19-on-the-benefits-of-stream-buffering-in-Java.md

 The `ensure()` method looks like (and is) a spaghetti of buffer manipulation calls.
 It requires some explanation.
 What we do is allocate a big buffer (half a megabyte in our case) and read some portion of data from the socket channel into it.
 Then we consume that portion until what's left there is shorter than the next value we need.
 In such a case we read from the socket channel again, appending to the remaining data.
-This way the current position in the buffer keep moving forward, and finally it reaches the buffer's end.
+This way the current position in the buffer keeps moving forward, and finally it reaches the buffer's end.
 Then we copy the remaining data to the beginning of the buffer (`buf.compact()` takes care of that) and start all over.
 The `limit()` and `position()` manipulations toggle the buffer between the "read from socket" mode (`position` is where the data from the socket are written to; `limit` is the end of the available space, which is the same